grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

 ## Bucket boundary calculation

-This section assumes that you are famliar with basic algebra.
+This section assumes that you are familiar with basic algebra.
 Native histogram bucket boundaries are calculated from an exponential formula with a base of 2.

 Native histogram samples have three different kind of buckets, for any observed value the value is counted towards one kind of bucket.